-The CEPAR 2017 Annual Report has been released and contains a complete record of all the work undertaken by CEPAR affiliated researchers in 2017.
+The CEPAR 2017 Annual Report has been released and contains details of the work undertaken by CEPAR affiliated researchers in 2017.

 This report comprises two parts.
 Part One reports on the structure and activities of the original centre which was in operation until 31 December 2017.
 Part Two focuses on the new Centre established on 28 September 2017.